Skip to main content

 ASCIA Online Training Updates 2025

-To enhance the user experience, improve access and increase usage, ASCIA training courses moved to new sites in January 2025:
+To enhance the user experience, improve access and increase usage, in 2025 ASCIA etraining courses have been:

 It is important that ASCIA e-training courses are regularly reviewed and updated, as the usage continues to increase since they were first introduced in 2010.